 CFSC’s goals in our work on Indigenous rights are:

 - to work with Indigenous partners to educate ourselves and the wider Canadian society;

-- to raise Friends’ awareness of the concerns of Indigenous peoples, and to stimulate their active participation in supporting those concerns;
+- to raise Friends’ awareness of the concerns of Indigenous Peoples, and to stimulate Friends’ active participation in supporting those concerns;

 - to provide small grants to grassroots Indigenous groups working for self-empowerment;

 - land rights and self-determination;

 - Indigenous rights as affirmed in the United Nations Declaration on the Rights of Indigenous Peoples, and as protected under the Canadian Constitution.

 - to engage in dialogue with governments, corporations and international organizations such as the United Nations;